geomatics-io/ObjectListView/docs/blog.rst

 In the post paint stage, we cannot use a normal *CreateGraphic()* method.
 That would make a new DC, and we need to get the DC that the listview is using internally to double buffer the control.
-We can get a handle to that DC via the custom draw notification member, hdc.
-We create a *Graphics* from that handle using the *Graphic.FromHdc()* method.
-Now we can draw our overlay directly into the double buffered DC.
+We can get a handle to that DC via the custom draw notification member, *hdc*.
+We create a `Graphics` from that handle using the *Graphic.FromHdc()* method.
+Now we can draw our overlay directly into the listview control's own double buffered DC.

 The *DrawOverlay* does the work of translucently drawing the image::